-The Enter Pass-Through Disk Attribute screen appears, modify the drive
+The Enter Pass-Through Disk Attribute screen appears, modify the drive attribute values, as you want.

 After you complete the selection, tick on the Confirm The Operation and click on the Submit button to complete the selection action.

 4.10.3 Delete Pass-Through Disk